kengibson1111/go-stdlib/README.md

 # go-stdlib ![go-stdlib](/images/google-go.png)

 Code examples using [Go's standard library](https://pkg.go.dev/std).[^1] [Types](https://github.com/kengibson1111/go-stdlib/blob/master/types.md) is a summary of primitive types in Go.
 This is a collection of various public examples.
 It is good to know what Go offers out of the box before bulding addition modules.
-The directories in this repo matches the structure in the standard library.
-Click into the structure to see the examples.
+The directories in this repo match the directory structure in the standard library.

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).